already neutered, up to date with shots, good with kids, and good with cats.

 I am already neutered, up to date with shots, good with kids, and good with cats.

-Lafayette Animal Aid is a no-kill shelter founded in 1974.
+Acadiana Animal Aid is a no-kill shelter founded in 1974.
 We are a chartered, non-profit animal shelter and adoption center.
 Our shelter provides a safe haven for dogs and cats until good homes are found for them.
 We do not discriminate against any animal due to size, age, color, or breed.
 All our animals are spayed/neutered, and fully vetted.
 We do not euthanize for any reason, other than medically-directed circumstances.

 Come Meet Our Pets...

 We are open Monday thru Friday 12-4.
 Please feel free to come by.
+Cat visiting hours are 7 days a week from 8am-2pm.

 Our Adoption Process...